bknyaz/graph_attention_pool/README.md

 To generate all data using a single command: ```./scripts/prepare_data.sh```.

 All generated/downloaded ata will be stored in the local ```./data``` directory.
-It can take 1-2 hours to prepare all data.
+It can take about 1 hour to prepare all data (see my [log](logs/prepare_data.log)) and all data take about 2 GB.

 Alternatively, you can generate data for each task as described below.

-In case of any issues with running these scripts, they can be downloaded from [here](https://drive.google.com/drive/folders/1Prc-n9Nr8-5z-xphdRScftKKIxU4Olzh?usp=sharing).
+In case of any issues with running these scripts, data can be downloaded from [here](https://drive.google.com/drive/folders/1Prc-n9Nr8-5z-xphdRScftKKIxU4Olzh?usp=sharing).

 ### COLORS
 To generate training, validation and test data for our **Colors** dataset with different dimensionalities: